Chicago Schools with Communications Programs

 Bachelor of Arts in Communication

-UIC's bachelor's in communication program contains six core courses that cover an introduction to the major, a survey of human communication, a survey of public communication, a technology course and two courses covering research methods and analysis.
+UIC's bachelor's in communication program contains six core courses that cover an introduction to the major, a survey of human communication, a technology course and two courses covering research methods and analysis.
 Students must also take 15 credits of communication coursework and a seminar in culture and communication or media and communication.
-Communication majors are encouraged to study abroad and may choose to minor in a related liberal arts field.
+Communication majors may choose to minor in a related liberal arts field.

 Master of Arts in Communication

-The Master of Arts in Communication at the University of Illinois at Chicago allows students to follow an examination or thesis course of study and choose between a concentration in media studies or intercultural diversity.
+The Master of Arts in Communication at the University of Illinois at Chicago allows students to follow an examination or thesis course of study and choose form interdepartmental concentrations in gender and women's studies, Latino studies and survey research methodology.
 The thesis option suits students wishing to pursue further education or work in research, while the exam option is designed for individuals seeking managerial communication credentials.
-Either program can be completed in 1-2 years and requires courses in communication research, electives and concentration seminars.
+The program can be completed in 1-2 years and requires courses in communication research, electives and seminars.

 PhD in Communication

 Students who hold a master's degree in a communication field can pursue a PhD in Communication at the University of Illinois Chicago.
 A specialization is required and can be chosen with the help of faculty.
 Students must complete a preliminary exam and a dissertation to complete the program.
-Interdepartmental concentrations in gender and women's studies, Latin American and Latino studies and survey research methodology are available to all graduate students.
+The same interdepartmental concentrations found in the master's program are offered in this doctoral program.

 Other School Options

-Loyola University Chicago is 10 miles from downtown Chicago and offers both undergraduate and graduate communications programs.
-Roosevelt University offers undergraduate communications programs in the heart of downtown Chicago.
+Loyola University Chicago is about eight miles from downtown Chicago and offers both undergraduate and graduate communications programs.
 Northeastern Illinois University is 11.9 miles from downtown and offers undergraduate and graduate programs in communication, media and theatre.